 - 23.1.
-One Officially Sanctioned National Championship per division (Unlimited Outdoor, Unlimited Indoor, Sporter Outdoor, Sporter Indoor) match will be held each year and is referred to as the "ARA Nationals." - 23.2.
+One Officially Sanctioned National Championship per class and per environment will be held each year and is referred to as the "ARA Nationals." - 23.2.
 The traditional date for the ARA Nationals for the Outdoor Unlimited Class is Labor Day weekend. - 23.3.
 The ARA Nationals for any class shall be a "stand alone" competition and the scores will not be counted towards the Club Championship, State Championship, A-Line, nor Aggregate Championship.
 The National Tournament Champion will be the winner whose aggregate score is higher than any other competitor. - 23.4.
 The format will consist of eight targets over a two-day period for Outdoor Competition and 6-8 targets over 1-2 days for an Indoor competition. - 23.5.
 The first relay on the first day shall become the last relay on the second day and vice-versa. - 23.6.
 Bids for the locations of these matches shall be made through the ARA Business Office at the beginning of each shooting season. - 23.7.
 Any club wishing to host the ARA Nationals at their range must be capable of handling a significant number of competitors comfortably. - 23.8.
-No Club or Tournament events for the respected division shall be allowed to be scheduled or held on the same weekend as that division"s annual ARA Nationals.
+No Club or Tournament events shall be allowed to be scheduled or held on the same weekend as the annual ARA Nationals.